-To turn off the wireless network, press the WLAN button.
+To turn off the wireless network, press the WiFi button.
 The WLAN/WPS LED turns off when the wireless network is off.

-See the following table to see how long you need to press the WLAN and WPS buttons on the Zyxel Device.
+See the following table to see how long you need to press the WiFi and WPS buttons on the Zyxel Device.

-Table 12 WLAN and WPA Buttons
+Table 16 WLAN and WPA Buttons

-MODEL WLAN BUTTON WPS BUTTON VMG1312-B10D One second Two seconds VMG3312-T20A More than two seconds More than five seconds VMG3625-T20A More than two seconds More than five seconds VMG3925-B10B Two seconds Two seconds VMG3925-B10C More than two seconds More than five seconds XMG3927-B50A More than one second More than one second VMG3927-Bx0A More than one second More than one second VMG8823-Bx0B More than two seconds More than five seconds VMG8825-Bx0A More than one second More than one second VMG8924-B10D More than two seconds More than five seconds
+MODEL WLAN BUTTON WPS BUTTON VMG1312-B10D One second Two seconds VMG3312-T20A More than two seconds More than five seconds VMG3625-T20A More than two seconds More than five seconds VMG3625-T50A More than one second More than five seconds VMG3925-B10B Two seconds Two seconds VMG3925-B10C More than two seconds More than five seconds XMG3927-B50A More than one second More than one second VMG3927-Bx0A More than one second More than one second VMG8623-T50A More than one second More than five seconds VMG8823-BX0B More than two seconds More than five seconds VMG8825-BX0A More than one second More than one second VMG8825-BX0B More than one second More than one second VMG8825-BX0C More than one second More than one second VMG8825-T50 More than one second More than one second VMG8924-B10D More than two seconds More than five seconds

-1.5.2 The RESET Button
+1.4.5 The RESET Button